adandecha/HotKeys/ReadMe.md

 Tab       : Disable Alt+Tab functionality

-N         : Show/hide the last notification that HotKeys gave
+N         : Show/hide the last notification that HotKeys gave P         : Cycle showing notifications from top left, to top right, bottom right,
+            bottom left, center, and at the mouse pointer; basically it's clock-wise.

 F1        : Show/hide help for each HotKey pressed
 F4        : Exit the HotKeys app